 People more seriously injured in a motor accident can make a claim for lump sum compensation (also called common law claim for damages).
-In the new CTP scheme, only people who are not at fault can apply for lump sum compensation.
+Only people who are not at fault can apply for lump sum compensation.
 You must apply within certain time frames.

 What is it?